 To figure out your sales tax obligation, you will need to identify where backers are located.

 Trying to manually divide backers up by location can be challenging — especially if you have a large number of US and international backers.
 One way to make this process easier is with BackerKit’s Segments tool.
-Segments allows you to zero in on specific backer data points.
+Segments allow you to zero in on specific backer data points.

 Use the tool to split up your backers into smaller groups based on criteria such as location, the items they purchased, or pledge level.